AMID Logo

 Remember that in our online freight calculator, LTL line haul terminals are listed in lowercase with an asterisk (*).
 Daytona Beach, FL*, for example.

 According to our experience, unlike CFSs, LTL line haul terminals are not obligated to palletize cargo.
 However, typically, they temporarily palletize loose shipping items for further handling by forklifts.
-But unlike CFS, they do not follow ISPM15 rules.
+However, unlike CFS, they do not follow ISPM15 rules.
 These rules do not apply to U.S. domestic cargo transportation.

 Sometimes, a line haul terminal may charge a fee to palletize loose boxes or require them to be palletized.
 To avoid confusion, before delivering orders to a line haul terminal, you should call the terminal and discuss the palletizing at the freight terminal in advance.
 When calling, always provide the LTL bill of lading number.
 The LTL BOL is attached to our shipping instructions.